How much can a big data engineer earn? What impact does experience, location, and job title have on their salary? Find out in this post.

 Interested in seeing if a data career could be for you?
 Try this free data short course on for size.

 With such a crucial role, it follows that big data engineers can earn a comfortable living.
 In this post, we look at how much big data engineers can earn based on their experience, location, industry, and company.
 We’ll cover:

-- What is the typical salary for a big data engineer?
+- What does a big data engineer do?

-- Big data engineer salaries based on experience
+- Big data engineer salary based on experience

-- Big data engineer salaries by geographic location
+- Big data engineer salary by geographic location

-- Big data engineer salaries by job title
+- Big data engineer salary by job title

-1. What is the typical salary for a big data engineer?
+1. What does a big data engineer do?

 While it can be tricky to get an exact figure on this, we’ve collected data from several job sites and online salary trackers to obtain as broad an estimate as possible.
 First though, a couple of caveats: